phugnguyen/media-scraper/README.md

 This project implements a media scraping application that allows users to scrape image and video URLs from web pages and view them on a paginated frontend.
 The project is built using **Next.js**, **Node.js**, **React.js**, and **Prisma**, and utilizes Docker for containerization.

-## If I had more time I would
+## Future Improvements

-- TDD
+If I had more time, I would focus on the following enhancements:

-- Only works for images right now...
-I think some of the videos elements didn't load in with the fetch request.
-Probably come up with a different strategy to make sure to full load the page and all assets... maybe with a web crawler.
+- **Test-Driven Development (TDD):** Implement TDD practices to ensure code quality and reduce potential bugs during development.
-- Implement the middlewares for auth both on frontend routes and backend routes.
+- **Support for Video Elements:** Currently, the scraper works primarily for images.
+Some video elements may not load correctly due to limitations in the fetch request.
+I would explore strategies to fully load the page and all assets, potentially using a web crawler for better asset discovery.

-  - Maybe use NextAuth.
+- **Authentication Middleware:** Implement robust authentication middleware for both frontend and backend routes.
+Using a library like NextAuth could simplify this process and provide a scalable solution.

-- Implement MULTIPLE url scraping:
+- **Multiple URL Scraping:** Enable the API to accept an array of URLs.
+Each URL would be processed iteratively, leveraging the existing `/api/scrape` endpoint for efficient handling.

-  - If we took in an array, I'd iterate through the array and send them to the current /api/scrape.
+- **Optimizing the Index Page:** Rework the index page for faster loading times by separating the search functionality into its own client-side component and converting the index page into a server-side rendered component.
+This would help streamline rendering and improve performance.

-- Figure out a new strategy for the index page to load faster, maybe separate out the search onto its own client component and turn the index page into a server side component.
+- **Faster Server-Side Single Item Loading:** Optimize the server-side rendering of individual items to reduce initial load times.
+Once the initial HTML is built, subsequent requests should be faster.
+Consider exporting the full HTML of these pages to further speed up load times.

-- Implement url based search so that navigation is easier and more intuitive.
+- **URL-Based Search:** Introduce URL-based search functionality to make navigation between the index and individual item pages more seamless and intuitive.

-- Create a UI for /api/scrape.
+- **UI for `/api/scrape`:** Design and implement a user-friendly interface for interacting with the `/api/scrape` endpoint, allowing users to test and use the scraper without needing direct API access.

 ## Requirements